carehart/awesome-cf-compose/README.md

 # Awesome CF compose  [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of Docker Compose examples for use with the ColdFusion Docker images, whether the [CF images from Adobe](https://bintray.com/eaps/coldfusion), or the [Ortus CommandBox images](https://hub.docker.com/r/ortussolutions/commandbox/) for CF or Lucee, or the [native Lucee images](https://hub.docker.com/r/lucee/lucee).
-This effort is based on the concept found in the more general-purpose https://github.com/docker/awesome-compose project, but has been created separately to focus on aspects of CF-oriented container  processing.
+A curated list of Docker Compose examples for use with ColdFusion Docker images, whether the [CF images from Adobe](https://bintray.com/eaps/coldfusion), or the [Ortus CommandBox images](https://hub.docker.com/r/ortussolutions/commandbox/) for CF or Lucee, or the [native Lucee images](https://hub.docker.com/r/lucee/lucee).
+This effort is based on the concept found in the more general-purpose https://github.com/docker/awesome-compose project, but has been created separately to focus on aspects of CF-oriented integration and container processing.

-These examples will provide a starting point for how to integrate different services using a Compose file and to manage their deployment with Docker Compose.
-(And starting with Compose is a great first step to ultimate orchestration of containers--whether via Kubernetes, Swarm, or otherwise.
-So regard these as such: a starting point for your further exploration and learning.)
+These examples will provide a starting point for how to integrate different services and manage their deployment with Docker Compose.
+(Starting with Compose is a great first step to ultimate orchestration of containers--whether via Kubernetes, Swarm, or otherwise.
+So regard this as such: a starting point for your further exploration and learning, however you may deploy containers.)

-Initially I planned this to be just about the Adobe CF Docker images (since there's a general paucity of such info), but I appreciate how those using the other types of CF images could not only benefit from but also bring energy and great contributions to this effort.

-A challenge will be how to clarify which compose files are suited to the ACF vs the Ortus CF or Lucee vs the native Lucee images.
-I haven't decided yet if that's best done by separate folders, or indications in the compose file name.
-I'm leaning toward folders.
-Even then, this could be a challenge to manage, but let's go for it!

-For now, the lists below are from my initial effort that was laying out how to show use of the ACF images.
-The lists will evolve to more clearly cover all 3 kinds of images, where appropriate.

 ## Contents
 - [Example Docker Compose files for ColdFusion configuration variations](Example-Docker-Compose-files-for-ColdFusion-configuration-variations)